-- (A) By meeting the entrance requirements of the college or school in which he or she desires to attain regular standing. - (B) By assuming an addition of thirty semester hours and sixty points to the requirements of his or her curriculum. - (C) By such other adjustments as may be approved by the undergraduate admissions office and the executive committee of the college concerned.
+- (A) By meeting the entrance requirements of the college or school in which they desire to attain regular standing. - (B) By assuming an addition of thirty semester hours and sixty points to the requirements of their curriculum. - (C) By such other adjustments as may be approved by the undergraduate admissions office and the executive committee of the college concerned.